jparyani/mediagoblin/docs/source/api/client_register.rst

 There are a number of errors you could get back, This explains what could cause some of them:

-Could not decode JSON
+Could not decode data
-    This is caused when you have an error in your JSON, you may want to use a JSON validator to ensure that your JSON is correct.
+    This is caused when you have an error in the encoding of your data.

 Unknown Content-Type
     You should sent a Content-Type header with when you make a request, this should be either application/json or www-form-urlencoded.
 This is caused when a unknown Content-Type is used.